 Bankmed is Health Bankers Can Bank On

-Bankmed was founded in 1914 and it is a restricted medical scheme.
+Bankmed started in 1914 and it is a restricted medical scheme.
 Bankmed currently has in the region of 200,000 members and beneficiaries.
 Like many medical schemes, Bankmed has reward schemes to encourage its members to look after their personal health.